donaldboulton/publiuslogic/README.md

 # gatsby-starter-business

 A [Gatsby v2](https://www.gatsbyjs.org/) and [Netlify CMS](https://www.netlifycms.org) powered generic business website starter based on [gatsby-starter-netlify-cms](https://github.com/AustinGreen/gatsby-starter-netlify-cms).

 It follows the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.

+## Protected content Profile Area

+Everything in `/app` is only rendered clientside and uses the Netlify Identity service.

+Note that `netlify-lambda` only locally emulates Netlify Functions, while `netlify-identity-widget` interacts with a real Netlify Identity instance.
+This means that `netlify-lambda` doesn't support Netlify Functions + Netlify Identity integration.

 ## Demo
 [Gatsby Starter Business](https://gatsby-starter-business.netlify.com)